DASH diet: Healthy eating to lower your blood pressure

 - Grains are naturally low in fat, so avoid spreading on butter or adding cream and cheese sauces.

 Tomatoes, carrots, broccoli, sweet potatoes, greens and other vegetables are full of fiber, vitamins, and such minerals as potassium and magnesium.
 Examples of one serving include 1 cup raw leafy green vegetables or 1/2 cup cut-up raw or cooked vegetables.

-- Fresh and frozen vegetables are both good choices.
+- Fresh or frozen vegetables are both good choices.
 When buying frozen and canned vegetables, choose those labeled as low sodium or without added salt.

 - To increase the number of servings you fit in daily, be creative.
 In a stir-fry, for instance, cut the amount of meat in half and double up on the vegetables.

 Many fruits need little preparation to become a healthy part of a meal or snack.
 Like vegetables, they''re packed with fiber, potassium and magnesium and are typically low in fat — exceptions include avocados and coconuts.
 Examples of one serving include 1 medium fruit or 1/2 cup fresh, frozen or canned fruit or 4 ounces of juice.

 - Have a piece of fruit with meals and one as a snack, then round out your day with a dessert of fresh fruits topped with a splash of low-fat yogurt.

 - Leave on edible peels whenever possible.
 The peels of apples, pears and most fruits with pits add interesting texture to recipes and contain healthy nutrients and fiber.

 - Remember that citrus fruits and juice, such as grapefruit, can interact with certain medications, so check with your doctor or pharmacist to see if they''re OK for you.

 - If you choose canned fruit or juice, make sure no sugar is added.